-previous simulations suggest that the coverage rate associated with this approach is inadequate, especially in the very short run.
+In contrast, the two-step approach delivers the same picture whether hours are specified in level, first difference, included a lagged term in the regression or specified in a VAR model (see the bottom panel of Figure 11).
+In the very short run, the IRFs of hours are very similar and when the horizon increases the positive response is a bit more pronounced when hours are taken in level rather than in first difference, with the lagged hours or included in a VAR model.
+On impact, hours worked decrease, but after five periods the response becomes persistently positive and hump-shaped.
+The bottom panel of Figure 11 reports also the 95 percent confidence interval obtained from bootstrap techniques.
+As previously mentioned, these confidence intervals account for the generated regressor problem and the serial correlation of the errors term in equations (3), (4), (5) and (6).
+The confidence interval is wide when we consider hours in level.
+Consequently, these response cannot be used to discriminate among business cycle theories and for model building.
+When hours are projected in first difference, the dynamic response are more precisely estimated and hours significantly drop on impact.
+However, our previous simulations suggest that the coverage rate associated with this approach is inadequate, especially in the very shortrun.
 Consequently, we should use this finding with caution.
-The case of lagged hours in (5) delivers almost similar confidence intervals, i.e. the response of hours on impact differs significantly from zero.
-Our simulation experiments have indicated that this approach delivers accurate confidence intervals (the coverage rate is close to 95%).
+The case of lagged hours in equation (5) delivers almost similar confidence intervals, i.e. the response of hours on impact differs significantly from zero.
+Our simulation experiments has indicated that this approach delivers accurate confidence intervals (the coverage rate is close to 95%).
 When the horizon increases, the IRFs are less precisely estimated.
 The VAR specification in the second step provides similar results, but we can not reject that the response is zero on impact at 95%.
-Notice that when we consider 90% confidence intervals both the AR and VAR specification predicts a significant decrease of hours in the short run.
-Finally, we report the dynamic responses of the LSAVR, DSVAR and two-step VAR in the last part of Figure 11.
-This Figure shows that our two step-step procedure partially solves the conflicting results about the right specification of hours in SVARs.
-Notably, our findings are in line with those of previous empirical papers which obtain that hours fall significantly on impact (Galí, 1999; Basu et al., 2006; Francis and Ramey, 2008) but display a hump-shaped positive response during the subsequent periods (Vigfusson, 2004).
+Notice that when we consider 90% confidence intervals both the AR and VAR specification predicts a significant decrease of hours in the short-run.
+Finally, we report the dynamic responses of the LSAVR, DSVAR and two-step VAR in the last part of figure 11.
+This figure shows that our two step-step procedure partially solves the conflicting results about the right specification of hours in SVARs.
+Notably, our findings are in line with those of previous empirical papers which obtain that hours fall significantly on impact (see Galí, 1999, Basu, Fernald and Kimball, 2006, Francis and Ramey, 2008), but display a hump-shaped positive response during the subsequent periods (see Vigfusson, 2004).

-4.2.
-The Dynamic Responses of Inflation and Nominal Interest Rate
+4.2 The Dynamic Responses of Inflation and Nominal Interest Rate

 We now illustrate the potential of our two-step approach by looking at the dynamic responses of the inflation rate and the short-term nominal interest rate after a technology shock.
-These two variables are known to display a high level of serial correlation and some empirical studies have found that they can be characterised by an integrated process of order one.
-10 Therefore, we use these two variables to illustrate the consequence of the specification choice (level versus first difference) in SVARs.
+These two variables are known to display high level of serial correlation and some empirical studies have found that they can be characterized by an integrated process of order one.10 Therefore, we use these two variables to illustrate the consequence of the specification choice (level versus first difference) in SVARs.

 We first investigate the response of the inflation rate.
 The measure of inflation is obtained using the growth rate of the GDP deflator.
 The estimated IRFs of the inflation rate after a technological improvement are reported in Figure 12.
 As previously, the upper panel reports the estimated dynamic responses obtained from LSAVR and DSVAR specifications.
 The LSVAR model includes labour productivity growth, the inflation rate and the log of consumption to output ratio.
-The DSVAR model includes the same variables but inflation is considered in first differences.
-As this Figure shows, the specification of the inflation rate matters.
-In the DSVAR specification, the rate of inflation responds very little to identified technology shocks.
-Conversely, the response of inflation in the LSVAR model is persistently negative.
+The DSVAR model includes the same variables but inflation